bhisaac/5eFP/5eFP-SRD.md

 - (3) 2x2 world map tiles for each hybrid ordinal direction
 - (1) 2x2 HQ tile unique to a setting handbook

-A road connected to HQ diagonally divides hybrid world map tiles from one corner to the opposite.
+A road connected to HQ diagonally divides hybrid world map tiles from one corner to the opposite along a contiguous line.
 Hybrid world map tiles share characteristics with adjacent world map tiles.

 Steps taken for world map deployment: